-The first group in our interview population were American-based multinationals that figure among the largest global investors in R&D.6 We selected 30 with significant manufacturing operations.7 Ten of the firms in our sample rank in the top 100 of the Fortune 500 companies.
+The first group in our interview population were American-based multinationals that figure among the largest global investors in R&D. Ten of the firms in our sample rank in the top 100 of the Fortune 500 companies.
 Over the past thirty years these companies have changed from almost entirely U.S. based operations to organizations carrying out R&D and production around the world.
-From their senior managers we sought to understand strategies for locating innovation, prototyping, pilot production, test and demonstration, early-stage manufacturing and full-scale commercialization in the United States and abroad.
-In each company, we zeroed in on a few new product lines, and we probed the advantages and disadvantages of U.S. locations for carrying out each of these phases of moving innovation to market.